 And why do councils use them?
 A common reason is to save money.
 About one-third of ALEOs have charitable status and this attracts business rates relief.
 They can generate income through selling services more widely, and it is argued their independence helps them really focus on the business at hand and be more responsive to customers.

 I mentioned accountability as a concern.
 This is a factor councils should consider carefully.
 When used well, ALEOs can help to put the spotlight on the service – with the ALEO board, council committee, and importantly, service users, providing oversight.
-But there have been cases where ALEOs have gone wrong, putting services and public money at risk – Caithness Heat and Power, and Strathclyde Passenger Transport Authority being past examples the Accounts Commission has reported on.
+But there have been cases where ALEOs have gone wrong, putting services and public money at risk, for example Caithness Heat and Power being a past example the Accounts Commission has reported on.

 Councils must of course put safeguards in place.
 The Accounts Commission and COSLA’s Following the Public Pound Code expects councils to spend public money wisely and be clear what is delivered in return.
 The Code applies regardless of how our money is spent – be it through partnerships, contracts or outside bodies such as ALEOs.
 And we have an important role to assure the public that councils follow the Code’s broad principles.
 So perhaps the exact definition of an ALEO is not so important after all.